TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 27/Job 27.18.md

 ---

-He buildeth his house as the moth, And as a booth which the keeper maketh.
+He builds his house as the moth, as a booth which the watchman makes.